indoorvivants/sn-bindgen-web/README.md

 The docker container is designed to be entirely self-contained, and will install all dependencies from scratch – so it will take a long time.

 It's designed in a layered fashion to ensure caching of intermediate builds, but it still takes a long time.

+We also publish the Docker container built on CI to GHA registry: https://github.com/indoorvivants/sn-bindgen-web/pkgs/container/sn-bindgen-web